 Retooling their recipes to include natural sugars will win over customers – and the percentage of added sugar on the food packaging’s Nutrition Facts label will be much lower than competitors’.
 Instead of making products with unhealthy added sweeteners like high-fructose corn syrup, companies can opt for natural, sweet-tasting ingredients like molasses, fruits, dates, and honey.

-Food packaging plays an important role in communicating a product’s quality and ingredientsfood packaging to consumers.
+Food packaging plays an important role in communicating a product’s quality and ingredients to consumers.
 Traditionally, most brands have placed their company logo proudly on the front of the container and included required nutrition information on the back.
 However, today’s food packaging allows companies to place their ingredients and Nutrition Facts anywhere, and a front-label placement may help encourage healthier eating habits among customers.
 It also shows a brand’s commitment to honesty and transparency, which is especially important for building customer loyalty.

 Brands that choose to retool their recipes to include natural sweeteners instead of added sugar can use flexible food packaging, like stand up pouches, to incorporate the new healthy ingredients into the overall branding and marketing.